smart-edge-open/edgeapps/applications/openvino/README.md

 06:59:57.086355 IP 10.16.0.36.5000 > 192.168.1.10.58786: Flags [.], ack 1947183, win 2614, options [nop,nop,TS val 79868802 ecr 216647346], length 0
 06:59:57.086438 IP 192.168.1.10.58786 > 10.16.0.36.5000: Flags [P.], seq 194718
 ```
-If no log, there should no traffic data received by consumer, so pls check your network policy which allowing ingress traffic on port 5000 (tcp and udp) from 192.168.1.0/24 network to the OpenVINO consumer application pod as:
+If no log, there should be no traffic data received by consumer, so pls check your network policy which allowing ingress traffic on port 5000 (tcp and udp) from 192.168.1.0/24 network to the OpenVINO consumer application pod as:
 ```yaml
 apiVersion: networking.k8s.io/v1
 kind: NetworkPolicy